Douglas W. Herndon

-Douglas W. Herndon (born 1964) is a justice of the Nevada Supreme Court.
+Douglas Wade Herndon (born 1964) is an American lawyer who has served as the chief justice of the Nevada Supreme Court since 2025 and as an associate justice since 2021.

 Education

 Herndon earned his Bachelor of Science from Texas A&M University in 1986 and his Juris Doctor from the Washington and Lee University School of Law in 1990.

-Legal and judicial career
+Career

-From 1990–1991 he served as an appellate law clerk in the district attorney's office and then from 1991–1996 he served as deputy district attorney.
-From 1996–2005 he served as chief deputy district attorney in the Special Victims Unit.
+From 1990 to 1991, he served as an appellate law clerk in the district attorney's office and then from 1991 to 1996 he served as deputy district attorney.
+From 1996 to 2005 he served as chief deputy district attorney in the Special Victims Unit.
 In 2005 he was appointed to be a judge by Governor Kenny Guinn.
-From 2005–2009 he served as a District Court Judge of the Eighth Judicial District Court; from 2009–2017 he served as Chief Judge of the Criminal Division within the same court.
+From 2005 to 2009 he served as a District Court Judge of the Eighth Judicial District Court; from 2009 to 2017 he served as Chief Judge of the Criminal Division within the same court.

-From 2017–2021, he has been Chief Presiding Criminal Judge of the Eighth Judicial District Court in Las Vegas.
+From 2017 to 2021, Herndon was chief presiding criminal judge of the Eighth Judicial District Court in Las Vegas.